 Telephone 217500000 (ext.22332)

-Andreia Marcelino Nunes is conducting a Ph.D. in Developmental Biology by the University of Lisbon starting in 2013 within the Development and Evolutionary Morphogenesis of cE3c.
-She is working on the project “Changing laminin niches in skeletal muscle: dissecting their role in development and disease” under the supervision of Prof. Sólveig Thorsteinsdóttir and Dr. Marianne Deries and in close collaboration with Prof. Dean J. Burkin at the University of Nevada, USA.
-In this Ph.D. project we aim to better understand the role of the extracellular matrix in myogenesis and study how defects in myofibre-extracellular matrix binding develops into muscular dystrophies.
+Andreia Marcelino Nunes finished her Ph.D. in Developmental Biology by the University of Lisbon in 2017, having worked within the Development and Evolutionary Morphogenesis of cE3c.
+Her thesis “Changing laminin niches in skeletal muscle: dissecting their role in development and disease” was developed under the supervision of Sólveig Thorsteinsdóttir and Marianne Deries and in close collaboration with Dean J. Burkin at the University of Nevada, USA.
+Andreia is currently pursuing a post-doc at the University of Nevada under the supervision of Dean J. Burkin and continues collaborating with the DEM group of cE3c.

 Silva, A.C., Rodrigues, S.C., Caldeira, J., Nunes, A.M., Sampaio-Pinto, V., Resende, T.P., Oliveira, M.J., Barbosa, M.A., Thorsteinsdóttir, S., Nascimento, D.S., Pinto-do-Ó, P. (2016) Three-dimensional scaffolds of fetal decellularized hearts exhibit enhanced potential to support cardiac cells in comparison to the adult.Biomaterials, 104, 52-64.
 DOI:10.1016/j.biomaterials.2016.06.062 (IF2016 8,402; Q1 Materials Science, Biomaterials)